In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is enmeshment.

-Acceptance and commitment therapy was suggested in a paper in Contemporary Family Therapy as a way to increase psychological flexibility in college students who had over-involved parents.
-In general, though, family therapy is going to be the best strategy to deal with enmeshed patterns and promote differentiation of each individual involved.
+A paper in Contemporary Family Therapy suggested acceptance and commitment therapy as a way to increase psychological flexibility in college students who had over-involved parents.
+In general, though, family therapy will be the best strategy to deal with enmeshed patterns and promote differentiation of each individual involved.

 Have you encountered enmeshment, either in your own family or other people you know?

-- New Haven Residential Treatment Center: Understanding enmeshment
+- New Haven Residential Treatment Center. (n.d.).
+Understanding enmeshment.

 - Wikipedia: Enmeshment